Social Sleuth

 Here at Social Sleuth, we investigate and create space for dialogue surrounding the hot topics of memes and the cultural impacts of the things we share on the internet.
 Seeking to find the blurry line where comedy and self-expression meet the concerns of misinformation, digital literacy, and censorship.

-In this episode of Social Sleuth, I discuss all things surveillance with Dr. Midori Ogasawara.
+In this episode of Social Sleuth, I discuss the crisis of ecocide with Dr. William K. Carroll.

 Disclaimer